 If you do not have an Illinois Drivers License or an Illinois State ID, you will need to register by mail or in person.

-The last day to register to vote for the General Primary Election is Tuesday, February 16, 2016.
+The last day to register to vote for the General Election is Tuesday, October 11, 2016.
 After this date, Grace Period Voter Registration is available (see below).

 To be eligible to vote in Illinois, a person must:

-The next election that students registered with an on-campus address are eligible to vote in is the General Primary Election on Tuesday, March 15, 2016.
+The next election that students registered with an on-campus address are eligible to vote in is the General Election on Tuesday, November 8, 2016.

 "I registered in high school or somewhere else; do I need to reregister?"
 In the state of Illinois, you only need to re-register if you change your address, change your name, or haven't voted for several elections.
 So you do not need to register each time there is an election unless you've moved, had a name change, or haven't voted in a while.